ARISE-Initiative/robosuite/docs/installation.md

 # Installation
-robosuite officially supports Mac OS X and Linux on Python 3.5 or 3.7.
+robosuite officially supports Mac OS X and Linux on Python 3.
 It can be run with an on-screen display for visualization or in a headless mode for model training, with or without a GPU.

 The base installation requires the MuJoCo physics engine (with [mujoco-py](https://github.com/openai/mujoco-py), refer to link for troubleshooting the installation and further instructions) and [numpy](http://www.numpy.org/).
 To avoid interfering with system packages, it is recommended to install it under a virtual environment by first running `virtualenv -p python3 . && source bin/activate`.